Welcome! Type "help" for available commands.

 Purpose of this Guide

-Automating sitemap submissions to search engines like Bing (via IndexNow) and Google Search Console ensures they discover your content updates faster.
+Automating sitemap submissions to search engines like Bing (via IndexNow) and Google Search Console helps them discover your content updates faster.
 This guide details how to set up a Node.js/TypeScript script for this, including private key handling and development environment considerations.

 Understanding the APIs